kelpoon/Gradebook_Jana-Rator/README.md

 1. Testing

-- We have not done any testing so far feel free to run unit tests and end-to-end tests.
+- Run unit tests and end-to-end tests.
 Do both white-box and black-box tests.

+2. Create a front end/UI

+- Create one button that Jana can push that runs all files (Jana wants the least amount of buttons and interactivity as possible)